Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-The model \eqref{eq:sampling_model} describes a piece-wise exponential decay in time of the number of at-risk subjects in either group.
-We consider testing the null hypothesis of a homogeneous exponential decay in both groups
+where $[x]^+ = \max\{x,0\}$.
+The model \eqref{eq:data_model0}-\eqref{eq:data_model1} describes a piece-wise exponential decay of the number of at-risk subjects in either group over time.
+We consider testing the null hypothesis of identical hazard in both groups

+for some unspecified sequence $\{\bar{\lambda}_t\}_{t=1,...,T}$, against a situation in which Group $y$ experiences some instances of excessive hazard:

-Here $\delta(t) \geq 0$ controls the excessive risk in the set of non-null instances $I \subset \{1,\ldots,T\}$.
-To reflect the fact that we do not know apriori which instances are perturbed, we assume that the membership in $I$ is also random: each $t$ is included in $I$ with probability $\epsilon$ independently of the other $t$'s.
-We can write \eqref{eq:sampling_model} and \eqref{eq:hyp} under the randomness in $I$ as follows.
+Here $\delta_t \geq 0$ controls the excess hazard within each interval in the set of non-null intervals $I \subset \{1,\ldots,T\}$.
+To reflect that we do not know a priori which instances are perturbed, we assume that the membership in $I$ is also random: Each $t$ is included in $I$ with probability $\epsilon$ independently of the other $t$'s.
+We can write \eqref{eq:data_model0}-\eqref{eq:hyp_perturbation} under the randomness in $I$ as follows.